justinthrelkeld/Todo.md/wtf.md

 required syntax to define a todo is `- [ ]`

 Elements can indent infinitely(?) and children inherit all properties of their parent unless overridden their own property

+# An update
+After heavy use of the wonderful and amazing project management app Asana, I've been wondering how you could create a system like Asana that, at the end of the day, was based on todo.md.
+This file would have a very low number of minimum elements but could scale to fit just about any need.